pdav5883/bowl-pickem/README.md

 ## TODO
 - Fix CORS policy in API
 - Sync s3 data.json to local, edit, then sync back
+- Error handling in lambdas to send error messages back in response rather than just "internal server error"

 ## Future Work
 - Add year option for data file and picks/scoreboard